RahulBansal123/PreMarket/README.md

 ## About The Project

+#### Make sure you are on Polygon testnet for the DApp to work correctly.

 PreMarket is the most trusted decentralized information market platform where you can bet on highly-debated topics and earn for being right.

 Users can vote on highly debated topics with their PRE tokens and visualze the other people's bet from the well-designed graphs, market data which includes total volume of the market, total Upvotes volume, total downvotes value etc.